ftucciarone/AGRIF_DEMO/chapters/Docker.md

-# Alternative route: set up a Docker container
+# The safe way: use a Docker container